 - Thick melanomas, which are greater than 4 mm

-The thicker a melanoma is determined to be at the time of diagnosis, the greater the chance that it has spread to sites beyond the initial tumor.
-In general when melanoma spreads, it spreads to lymph nodes in the region of the primary tumor first.
+The thicker a melanoma is determined to be at the time of diagnosis, the greater the chance that it has spread.
+In general, melanoma spreads to the lymph nodes in the region of the primary cancer first.

 Surgical Treatment of Stage I Melanoma

 The standard treatment of stage I melanoma is surgical removal with pathologically confirmed negative margins.
-Historically, a very wide area of normal skin was removed along with the primary melanoma.
-This often led to disfigurement and required skin grafting.
-More recently, an effort has been made to reduce the amount of normal skin removed without compromising the cure rate achieved with surgery.
-Melanoma greater than 1 millimeter appears to require a greater surgical margin to reduce the rate of recurrence at the site of origin.
+Efforts been made to reduce the amount of normal skin removed without compromising the cure rate achieved with surgery.
+A melanoma greater than 1 millimeter appears to require a greater surgical margin to reduce the rate of recurrence at the site of origin.
 Most surgeons recommend a surgical margin of 2 centimeters (almost an inch) surrounding the entire cancer for melanomas greater than 1 mm.
 The need for skin grafting occurs in approximately 10% of patients.
 Surgical margins greater than 2 cm are no more effective and require skin grafting in a higher fraction of patients (up to 50%).

-Both the American Joint Committee on Cancer and the World Health Organization recommend evaluation of the regional lymph nodes by performing a sentinel lymph node (SLN) biopsy as a staging procedure for patients with a primary melanoma greater than 1 mm.
-In addition, recent guidelines for sentinel lymph node biopsy include patients with thin melanomas (< 1 mm) with adverse prognostic factors, such as vertical growth phase, Clark Level IV, regression, and ulceration.
+Evaluation of the regional lymph nodes by performing a sentinel lymph node biopsy (SLNB) as a staging procedure for patients with a primary melanoma greater than 1 mm is recommended.
+SLNB should also be considered in patients with thin melanomas (< 1 mm) and adverse prognostic factors, such as vertical growth phase, Clark Level IV, regression, and ulceration.3,4

-In general, over 90% of patients with melanomas of less than 1 mm are cured following surgical removal of the melanoma.
-In one study evaluating surgical treatment of 602 patients with melanoma 0.75 mm or less in thickness, only 4% of patients experienced a recurrence.
-In another clinical study of patients treated at the Mayo Clinic, the 5-year survival rate for stage 1 melanoma of 0.75 mm or less was 98%.
+Over 90% of patients with melanomas of less than 1 mm are cured following surgical removal of the melanoma.
+In one clinical study of patients treated at the Mayo Clinic, the 5-year survival rate for stage 1 melanoma of 0.75 mm or less was 98%.

 Questions to Ask your Physician